Distributed computation of equilibria in misspecified convex stochastic Nash games: Introduction

 An oft-used assumption in game-theoretic models requires that player payoffs are public knowledge, allowing every player to correctly forecast the choices of his adversaries.
 As noted by Kirman~\cite{kirman74learning}, a firm's view of the game may be corrupted or {\em misspecified} in at least two distinct ways in a Cournot setting where firms decide production levels given a price function: (i) a firm might have a correct description of the price function but an incorrect estimate of its parameters; and (ii) it may have an incorrect structure of the price function and incorrectly conclude that prediction errors are a consequence of misspecified parameters.
 Kirman~\cite{kirman74learning} considered such a learning process, and showed that by observing true demand, the suggested learning process guarantees that the firm strategies converge to the noncooperative Nash equilibrium.
 Further inspiration may be drawn from studies by Bischi~\cite{Bischi07,Bischi08}, Szidarovsky~\cite{Szidarovszky04,szid04stable}, amongst others~\cite{leonard99nonlinear}, where firms competing in a deterministic Nash-Cournot game learn a parameter of the demand function while playing the game repeatedly.
 Note that an inherent assumption of a low discount rate is imposed that discounts the future effect of any player's strategies.
 Analogous questions of optimization and estimation have also been studied by Cooper et al.~\cite{cooper06models} who consider a joint process of forecasting and optimization in a regime where the underlying model may be erroneous, demonstrating that the resulting revenues can systematically reduce over time.

-When designing protocols for practical engineered systems, particularly in the absence of a centralized controller, it is often possible that the associated parameters of the utility functions are misspecified.
+When designing protocols for practical engineered systems, particularly in the absence of a centralized controller, the associated parameters of the utility functions may often be misspecified.
 For instance, in power market models that enlist Nash-Cournot models~\cite{hobbs01linear,Hobbs07nash}, the precise nature of the price function is assumed to be given.
 Similarly, the expected capacity or availability of renewable generation assets is rarely known a priori.
-Similarly, when developing distributed protocols for networked UAVs, the prescribed utility functions may rely on agent-specific information that can only be learnt via through observations.
+Similarly, when developing distributed protocols for networked UAVs, the prescribed utility functions may rely on agent-specific information that can only be learnt {through} observations.
 Faced by such challenges, our goal lies in the development and analysis of general purpose algorithms that combine computation of Nash equilibria with a learning phase to correct misspecification.